AlaysiaVeal/CandyLand/README.md

 ### **Description**

 #### A Candy Land Board Game with one player and 2 multicolored die to decide which space to land on.
-One is for the regular spaces a player could land on and the other is for the special spaces with images of gingerbread, snowflakes, mint, and even black licorice.
+One is for the regular spaces a player could land on and the other is for the special spaces with images of gingerbread, snowflakes, and mint.

 ### **Function**